Holcomb Awards Committee Faculty Fellowship Grant

 effort to seek external

-May 31st of the following year.
-In exceptional circumstances, an
+period is May 1 to May 31 the following year.
+In exceptional

-extension of the grant period (for annual grants) is permitted.
-If
+circumstances, an extension of the grant period is permitted.
+If an

 request for an extension should be submitted no later than one